 You probably won’t need to middle-click often, but you can do so by clicking three fingers at once on the touchpad.

 To scroll with the touchpad, use two fingers and slide vertically or horizontally.
 To navigate through your recent pages in Chrome, swipe left with two fingers to go back one page or right with two fingers to go forward.
-If this doesn’t feel natural, try reversing these actions by enabling Australian scrolling.
+If this doesn’t feel natural, try reversing these actions by enabling Australian scrolling in Settings.

 You Can Never Have Too Many Shortcuts

 Did you ever think you’d see so many keyboard shortcuts in one place?
-Don’t be overwhelmed!
-Chances are you probably don’t need every one of these integrated into your workflow, so take it slow and try to get used to a few at a time.
-Learning even just a couple will make you loads more productive!
+Don’t feel overwhelmed; chances are you don’t need too many of these integrated into your workflow.
+So take it slow and try to get used to a few at a time.
+Learning even just a couple will make you a lot more productive.